kevin-montrose/public-broadcasting/README.markdown

 var myList = Serializer.Deserialize<MyListImpl<string>>(lBytes);
 ```

-The only constraint on implementations of IList<T> and IDictionary<TKey, TValue> is that they must have a zero parameter constructor.
+The only constraint on implementations of IList&lt;T&gt; and IDictionary&lt;TKey, TValue&gt; is that they must have a zero parameter constructor.

 ###Type Conversions

 All widening conversions between numeric types are legal.
 This means that conversions such as `byte -> int` during deserialization are legal,
 but `sbyte -> uint` and `uint -> int` are not.

-Public Broadcasting will ignores the distinction between user-defined ValueTypes and ReferenceTypes, conversion between any combination of them
+Public Broadcasting will ignore the distinction between user-defined ValueTypes and ReferenceTypes, conversion between any combination of them
 is legal.

 ###Enumerations

-Enumerations are stored as their string equivalents, underlying types (`int`, `byte`, etc.) and values are discarded during serialization.
+Enumerations are encoded as their string equivalents, underlying types (`int`, `byte`, etc.) and values are discarded during serialization.
 Both strings and other enumeration types are legal targets for deserialization, and while a different enumeration type **must** contain the
 actual value being deserialized it need not include all possible values.

 ###Nullable Types

-Nullable types freely convert to their non-nullable equivalent, null being replaced with the default value.
+Nullable types freely convert to their non-nullable equivalents, null being replaced with default values.

 Therefore:
 ```